 You guys are time poor, work long hours and constantly race around after your kids.
 Not the ideal scenario for when losing weight right?
-In this article, I share the top 5 mistakes parents make when losing weight and how to fix them.
+In this article, I share the top 5 mistakes parents make when trying to lose weight (and how to fix them).

 Understanding Your Mistakes - Are They In Your Control?

 As a parent, a lot of things can happen that you can't control.

 For example, you're about to go for a lunchtime walk when the school rings up letting you know that little Jonny is in the sick bay and needs to be picked up ASAP.
 There goes that plan.

 The point is, there will be a lot of situations that you simply cannot control, and that's okay, but you must understand the mistakes that you can control.